• About Me

 Read more teaching tips!

-Visit my TpT store or my BOOM store to get adult ESL resources that will give you your life back.
+Visit my TpT store to get adult ESL resources that will give you your life back.
 Your time should be your own.

 Best of all, if there is an opportunity to leave work in the classroom.
 That is, after returning home to give time to the family and not to check homework.
 I'm afraid many agree, being a teacher is giving almost all free time to students.
 I say this as my mother teaches in high school.
 And I always felt some discomfort in relation to her work, maybe I was even jealous a bit.
 Many practices